Welcome back, fishers!

-On a wintry morning, January 27, 2008 after a long absence from their native home, eleven fisher from British Columbia bounded out of their transport boxes into remote sites with Olympic National Park.
+On a wintry morning, January 27, 2008 after a long absence from their native home, twelve fisher from British Columbia bounded out of their transport boxes into remote sites with Olympic National Park.
 This historic event marked the first step toward restoring the small, reclusive mammals to the forests of Olympic National Park and Washington State.
-Over the next three years an additional 79 animals were restored to the park.
+Over the next three years an additional 78 animals were introduced to the park.

-A dedicated alliance between federal and state agencies and nonprofit organizations has led the way to this fisher restoration project.
+A dedicated alliance between federal and state agencies, tribes, and nonprofit organizations has led the way to this fisher restoration project.
 Through years of study, biologists determined that Olympic National Park would serve as an optimal restoration site.
 Since their reintroduction in 2008-2010, fishers have dispersed widely throughout the Peninsula, and successfully established home ranges in both managed and wilderness forests.
+Scientists have used a variety of methods, including aerial and on-the-ground telemetry, wildlife cameras, and hair snare stations to keep tabs on the fishers.
+Goals of monitoring the Peninsula's fisher population are to determine which habitats and areas of the Olympic Peninsula the fishers are occupying, and to see if fisher population is sustainable - namely, if the fishers are successfully reproducing.
 Scientists continue to monitor the Peninsula's fisher population.

 Click the links below to learn what scientists have learned about the Olympic Peninsula's fisher population and check back here frequently as we add more information and photos.